-Public authorities that are bound by the employment duty must set out how they will monitor the impact of the policies they have adopted, or are proposing to adopt, on promoting race equality.
+Public authorities that are bound by the specific duties must set out how they will monitor the impact of the policies they have adopted, or are proposing to adopt, on promoting race equality.
 This applies to all functions and policies that are relevant to the general duty.
 The code of practice defines functions as the full range of a public authority's duties and powers.
 It defines policies as the formal and informal decisions a public authority makes to carry out its duties and use its powers.

-Educational institutions bound by the general duty also have specific duties, as follows.
+Education authorities, managers of grant aid schools, and other educational institutions bound by the general duty also have specific duties, as follows.